 Especially in 2022, there is more competition than ever when it comes to starting and launching a business.
 The first year of a startup’s life is one of the most difficult, forcing founders to strive for solutions that can help them weather the storm.
-Considering that companies that are data-driven are 23x more likely to acquire new customers, investing in data infrastructure is one of the best early strategies that you can opt for.
+Considering that companies that are data-driven are 23x more likely to acquire new customers, investing in data infrastructure like Data Center Denmark is one of the best early strategies that you can opt for.

 At present, there are over 70,000 startups launched in the United States every single year.
 Across all industries, you need every advantage you can get.
 By converting your business into one that’s led, guided, and shaped by data, you’re able to boost productivity, streamline operations, and increase revenue.